Slayer95/aura-bot/CLI.md

 ## \`--about\`

-Displays the information of the host bot, including its version.
+Displays the information of Aura, including its version.

 ## \`--help\`